Shipwrecked: Battle of the Islands 2007: Punishments

 If one (or more) castaways disobey the rules of the game at any point, a punishment is given on the immediately following the weekly beach party.

 Tribes

 As the tribes entered their final week on the islands, the Sharks led 14 castaways to the Tigers' 13.
 Two former castaways (John and Charlie) from the 2006 series joined the current castaways to choose their favourite island and hence decide the winners of Shipwrecked 2007.
 They both decided that the Tigers be crowned winners of the competition.
 Although Amy, Terri and Sophia nominated over to the Sharks it was concluded that the Tigers had won more new arrivals, 11 in total, compared to 8 for the Sharks.

-Ben Lunt was revealed as the winner of the "Shipwrecker of the Year" award during the T4 studio reunion show on 10 June.
+Joe Stone was revealed as the winner of the "Shipwrecker of the Year" award during the T4 studio reunion show on 10 June.
 The other finalists included: Paul Harris, James Green, Lianne Dauban, Jane Barrie and Lucy Buchanan.